bmaunde/guidelines/connector-integration-guide.md

 Below is a specification of what is expected from the API.

-#### Mechanism
+#### API Type
 The receiving API must be REST based as that is the only mechanism currently supported by the Connector.
-Other mechanisms may be supported in the future
+Other types may be supported in the future

 #### Authorization
 The supported target authorization schemes are Basic and OAuth.
 More may be supported in the future